Anita Kerr: Europe

 Kerr moved to Switzerland in 1970.
 Her recording sessions held in London, she launched the Anita Kerr Singers anew with UK talent: Anne Simmons, Ken Barrie (Postman Pat narrator & singer), and Danny Street.
 In 1971, the Singers recorded the LP A Tribute to Simon and Garfunkel.
 That same year, Kerr wrote original music and lyrics for the Ampex album A Christmas Story, and she felt privileged to conduct the Royal Philharmonic Orchestra during the recording sessions.
 Grob and Kerr bought Mountain Studios in Montreux, Switzerland.
 They sold it, in 1979, to the rock band Queen.

 In 1972, Kerr wrote—and MCA Music published—a 103-page book (accompanied by five 45rpm records) called VOICES.
 With Complete Recorded Examples.
 That same year, the Anita Kerr Singers recorded two LPs for Philips and Kerr scored and conducted original music for the motion picture soundtrack to Limbo, a drama starring Kate Jackson.
 During the early 1970s, Kerr also made numerous personal appearances on television in the Netherlands.
 In 1974, Kerr began a five-year professional relationship with Word Records.
 In addition to recording four gospel albums with the Singers, Kerr arranged and produced a series of Hallelujah... instrumental albums for Word.
 She received Grammy nominations twice for her Word inspirational recordings.

 During these years, Kerr also wrote choral and instrumental arrangements for Hal Leonard Corporation, the world's largest music print publisher.

 In 1975, Kerr received a special ASCAP Award saluting "[a] lady of class and a first-class musician for her significant contributions to the birth and development of the Nashville sound."
 Between 1977 and 1988 she continued to perform and record for a variety of record labels.
 Her work from this period includes: Anita Kerr Performs Wonders, as singer/arranger; The Sound of Warm, as pianist/arranger; and In The Soul, as composer/arranger.

 In 1985, Kerr conducted her own composition of Piano, Piano as the Swiss entry for the 1985 Eurovision Song Contest in Göteborg, Sweden.
 There she earned her rank as the third female conductor in Eurovision history since the debut of two female conductors at the 1973 Eurovision Song Contest, these being Monica Dominique for Sweden and Nurit Hirsh for Israel.
 In 1992, Kerr received a NARAS Governors Award "[in] recognition of [her] outstanding contribution to American Music."

 Personal life and death

-She married Al Kerr in 1947.
+Anita married Al Kerr in 1947.
 They had two daughters, and later divorced.
-She later married Alex Grob in 1965.
-Kerr died on October 10, 2022, in Carouge, Geneva, Switzerland, at the age of 94, just 3 days short of her 95th birthday.
+She married Alex Grob in 1965.
+Kerr died in Carouge, Geneva, Switzerland on October 10, 2022, three days short of her 95th birthday.